How to Automate Invoices in Airtable (with Typeflow)

 Using Make for robust automation is a solid choice.
 Indeed, while Airtable automation is powerful, it is not as flexible as Make.
 Besides, it can fail from time to time in some situation like sending an email with an attachment field.

-At Typeflow, we think generating PDFs with Airtable data should be simple and affordable.
 Our pricing model is designed to be transparent and flexible, making it accessible for businesses of all sizes.

 TypeFlow pricing table showing transparent flexible plans with document generation limits and monthly costs for different business sizes